-The Evan Terry Associates (ETA) Standard Barrier Survey has been designed to provide all of the facility-related information needed to comply with the ADA requirements in a manageable database.
-This survey process, developed and implemented under the field direction of ETA staff by trained surveyors, offers cost-effective suggestions for the removal of existing barriers and advice on when such removal is not required for program access or perhaps is technically infeasible.
+The Evan Terry Associates (ETA) Standard Barrier Survey System has been designed to provide all of the facility-related information needed to comply with the ADA and State facility requirements in a manageable database.
+This survey process, developed and implemented under the field direction of ETA staff by trained surveyors, offers cost-effective suggestions for the removal of existing ADA barriers and advice on when such removal is not required for program access (under the Rehabilitation Act) or perhaps is technically infeasible.

 When surveyors do not fully understand the ADA's requirements, they typically make two very expensive kinds of errors.
 First, they miss important barriers that may become risk-management headaches in the future (such as floor-surface barriers to people with mobility impairments and protruding objects that are safety hazards to visually impaired individuals).
-Second, they make overly conservative assumptions about what is required by the ADA that usually result in expensive corrections to nonproblems.
+Second, they make overly conservative assumptions about what is required by the ADA that usually result in expensive corrections to non-problems.
+This problem has just been compounded by the release of the New 2010 ADA Standards and regulations which incorporate a "Safe Harbor" provision and additional exceptions under the "Maintenance of Accessible Features" section.

-Since the original survey is performed and reviewed by ADA specialists using a carefully designed and field-tested process, erroneous assumptions about what the ADA actually requires will be minimal or nonexistent.
-The possible solutions are chosen from among thousands of ETA's standard solutions or developed in the field by ADA specialists who have architectural experience.
+Since the original survey is performed and reviewed by ADA specialists using a carefully designed and evolved process, erroneous assumptions about what the ADA actually requires will be minimal or nonexistent.
+The possible solutions are chosen from among over twenty thousand of ETA's standard solutions or developed in the field by our ADA specialists who have architectural access experience.
 That minimizes the chances that the report will include technically infeasible suggestions such as widening doors next to plumbing chases, moving structural walls to achieve "required" clearances at doors or fixtures, and similar suggestions commonly made by report writers sitting at a desk without full view of the site conditions.
 This quality of report will really be appreciated when your program-access barrier-removal work actually begins, particularly by those who must implement the work in the field.